jharwell/sierra/docs/tutorials/project.rst

 .. code-block:: YAML

    sierra:

-     # The leaf directory under the compute batched experiment root where
-     # inter-experiment ``.csv`` files will be created as the results of
-     # individual experiments within the batch are collated #together.
-This key
-     # is mandatory for all simulations.
-     collate_csv_leaf: 'collated-csvs'

-     # The leaf directory under the ``graphs/`` directory within the batched
-     # experiment root where inter-experiment graphs created from the
-     # inter-experiment collated ``.csv`` files will be created.
-This key is
-     mandatory for all simulations.  collate_graph_leaf: 'collated-graphs'

-     # The leaf directory within the output directory for each experiment
-     # within the batch where the averaged ``.csv`` files for all simulations in
-     # the experiment will be placed.
-This key is mandatory for all simulations.
-     avg_output_leaf: 'averaged-output'

      # The directory within the output directory for each experiment within
      # the batch where the frames created from the ``.csv`` files created by the
      # selected project plugin will be stored for rendering.
 This key is